mac-65/Solaris_8_x86_VM/README.md

 After you have downloaded the necessary
 [cluster patch](http://ftp.lanet.lv/ftp/unix/sun-info/sun-patches/8_x86_Recommended.zip)
 and [112439-02](http://ftp.lanet.lv/ftp/unix/sun-info/sun-patches/112439-02.zip),
-make a copy of the files
-and uncompress all of the files.
+make a copy of the files and uncompress all of the files.
-<br>It will make the process easier and
-the install scripts provided here, assume that the packages are uncompressed.
+It will make the process easier and the install scripts provided assume that the packages are uncompressed.

 #### 3. Download the <code>tgcware</code> Packages
 This guide provides a simple installation script for acquiring the pre-built packages